 Gabourey Sidibe stars as the psychologically and sexually abused teen while Special Jury Prize for Acting winner Mo’Nique plays the mother.
 Also in the Push cast: Paula Patton, Mariah Carey, and Lenny Kravitz.

-To date, Sundance has had only two previous Grand Jury and Audience U.S. Dramatic double-whammy winners: Tony Bui's Three Seasons (1999), and Richard Glatzer and Wash Westmoreland's Quinceañera (2006).
-(See also: 2006 Sundance Film Festival winners.)
+To date, Sundance has had only two previous Grand Jury and Audience U.S. Dramatic double-whammy winners: Tony Bui’s Three Seasons (1999), and Richard Glatzer and Wash Westmoreland’s Quinceañera (2006).
+(Check out: 2006 Sundance Film Festival winners.)